wodby/docs/docs/stacks/varnish/index.md

 This changelog is for Varnish stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/varnish/releases).

+### 3.0.0

+* ⭐️ Varnish 6.0 added
+* We now compile varnish from sources, Alpine Linux updated to 3.8
+* Patch updates: 4.1.10
+* GeoIP module added and imported by default
+* ⭐️ We now [detect country code](https://github.com/wodby/varnish#geoip) and [currency (USD, EUR)](https://github.com/wodby/varnish#currency) and pass it to backend in headers, you can optionally uniquify cache per country or currency
+* ⭐️ You can now personify cache additionally by setting cookies starting with [`VCKEY-`](https://github.com/wodby/varnish#cache-personification)
+* `fbclid` added to stripped query params
+* Adjusted order of included files https://github.com/wodby/varnish/pull/7
+* Bugfix: duplications in `X-Forwarded-For`

 ### 2.0.2

 * `has_js` cookie no longer stripped